mosip/documentation/docs/README.md

 ### Who can use this?

 e-Signet is designed as a simple highly performant system for large-scale inclusive digital verification.
 The solution does not deal with ID Issuance & ID Lifecycle.
-So it can be adopted by anyone who has an ID repository.
+Therefore, it can be adopted by anyone who has an ID repository.

 ### Why should I adopt?